ForensicTools/DHCPGrimBouncer-CSEC462-2171-Tan-Alavez-/README.md

 * Likewise, the command on certain websites will result in an error, which will return an empty list([]) in the CSV -- these particular entries are populated with a [] in each column
 * An export CSV with a large amount of entries may cause the visualization to appear overly cluttered and laggy
 * Possible number of false positives/false negatives regarding the security of some websites

+### Disclaimer
+Utilizes [Interactive Bubble Chart](https://bl.ocks.org/danielatkin/57ea2f55b79ae686dfc7) by danielatkins; it has been modified to work with the CSV created from the script and allows the user to input different files

 ### Authors
 Benny Tan, Computing Security, bt4168@rit.edu